ntk148v/lets-go/README.md

     // len(array) == cap(array) == m
     ```

-    * To extend a slice, there are a couple of built-in functions that make life easier: `append` and `copy`.
+    * To extend a slice, there are a couple of built-in functions that make life easier: `append` & `copy`.

     ```Go
     s0 := []int{0, 0}